ASB-001/SM – 10′”H x 7 1/2″L $295

 ASB-001/MN – 60′” H x 64″L $5995

 Bronze Remington Bronco Buster Statue.
 Meticulously handcrafted and fabricated in the timeless lost wax method and a true work of art.
-A wonderful addition for the home, business, office, restaurant, hotel, or resort.
+A wonderful addition to the home, business, office, restaurant, hotel, or resort.
 You won’t this bronze Remington statue for less anywhere!

 Check our references https://bronze-depot.com/references and see a list of satisfied customers.
 Click here Better Business Bureau and see our unblemished record of more than 25 years in business without a single complaint.
 Beware of companies that use inferior material or take deposits and don’t deliver.
 Do your due diligence and always check with the B.B.B. before purchasing.